 Imagine a sophisticated secret society like Wakanda (“Black Panther”).
 With its super high tech secretive operations, Callum and his team, with the help of captured hacker Jack O'Malley (Chris Evans, “Captain America” series, “The Avengers” series), are eventually able to track down the kidnapping to the White Witch (Gryla, Kieran Shipka).

 A complete Christmas skeptic Jack's mouth-gaping reactions of the eye-popping E.L.F. and MORA, and the North Pole – all turn out to be real – are made for laughs.
-Along with his ex-wife, Chris tries to co-parent his young son, Dylan (Wesley Kimmel), although he's more of an absentee parent.
-Suffice to say, Chris is on Santa's naughty list.
+Along with his ex-wife, Jack tries to co-parent his young son, Dylan (Wesley Kimmel), although he's more of an absentee parent.
+Suffice to say, Jack is on Santa's naughty list.

 The folklore here dives into Santa's background and his estranged relationship with Krampus (Kristofer Hivju), his devil-like, horned brother, as well as Gryla.
 Krampus and the White Witch want to punish misbehaved adults and kids alike... permanently.